AmrutaKulkarni01/Surya-Namaskara-Club/README.md

 # Surya Namaskara Club
 The Surya Namaskara Club website is a webiste which provides information about a club located in Ruesselsheim, Germany.
 The website tells that the club is for everyone who is looking for a way to achieve happy, healthy and balanced life, irrespective of the gender or age.

 Users of this website will be able to find some basic information about the Suryanamaskara and benefits of doing the same.
-It provides information about the ongoing batches-(time and days), and address of the club along with a map showing exact location.
+It provides information about the ongoing batches-(time and days), contact details (phone number and email address) and address of the club.
 There are some photos included, so that the users will get idea about interior of the club and what kind of activities are performed there.

 There is also a quick sign up form, so if the users of the website find it interesting, they can easily enroll for a batch online.The site is responsive for all screen sizes.